youtube-stats/random-write/README.md

-# hyper-db-writer
+# channel-cache
-A service that abstracts writing metrics to the write db table
+A service that caches all available channels for some specified time period to alleviate traffic congestion towards database